metricjar/atom-python/README.md

 ### v1.5.4
 - Added support for logging all requests and responses to file
-- BugFix: Graceful shutdown did not stop the tracker completely while there are requests in flight and retrying.
+- BugFix: Graceful shutdown did not stop the tracker completely while there are requests in flight and server-error.
 - Added raw 'requests' lib response to the Response class.

 ### v1.5.3